Mikkolehtimaki/neuro-mor/README.md

 This project requires [Python 3.5](https://www.python.org/downloads/) or greater.
-Use of virtual environments is strongly encouraged to avoid clashes with numpy and matplotlib versions!
-See [the venv documentation](https://docs.python.org/3/tutorial/venv.html) for more information.
+Use of virtual environments is strongly encouraged, but not required, to avoid clashes with numpy and matplotlib versions!
+See [the venv documentation](https://docs.python.org/3/tutorial/venv.html) for more information and installation instructions.

 Once your brand new virtual environment is activated, navigate to the folder of this repository and install it with